 1. New Jersey- John Wall, PG, Kentucky, 6-4, Fr.

-This kid is so talented that by his committment to Kentucky, the Wildcats have gone from a Top 25 team to a realistic title contender this season.
+Wall has been as good as advertised for the ‘Cats.
 He is beyond gifted and so quick with the ball in his hands whether it’s creating on the drive for other teammates or finishing at the rim himself.
 His outside shot does need some work though.

 Think: Derrick Rose